The Charleston Area Medical Center School of Nurse Anesthesia is the only CRNA school in West Virginia.

 Applications are accepted year round.
 The Admissions Committee begins its evaluations in November of the year prior to enrollment.
 Applicants who complete their packet early help facilitate the admission process.
 Preference will be given to applications received before October 1 for classes beginning the following May.

-Entire Program Cost of CRNA School at Charleston Area Medical Center.
+Entire Cost of CRNA School for Charleston Area Medical Center School of Nurse Anesthesia.

 Please note that tuition is calculated at the 2018-19 rate.
 Tuition at most schools increases slightly each academic year.
 Over the duration of the program, expect to pay a tuition that is slightly higher than what is shown here.